bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 We're also listening though to prospective users that have maybe looked at LDK and given feedback as to why they're not proceeding with it or what they want to see before they do.
 I'll speak to that in more detail in a second.
 We also, of course, it's compatible with the Lightning specification and protocol specification.
-So, LDA contributors work with LND and CLN and Eclair and other Lightning protocol developers on both making sure that we're standard but also working on protocol improvements.
+So, LDK contributors work with LND and CLN and Eclair and other Lightning protocol developers on both making sure that we're standard but also working on protocol improvements.
 Like Lightning has a long ways to go to improve security and privacy and scaling in UX.
 So we're working with other implementations as well.
 That's the two big areas that influence what we work on.